twitu/git-scores/README.md

-This web application scores the pull requests made to github repository and displays a leaderboard showinf the scores of the contributors.
+This web application scores the pull requests made to github repository and displays a leaderboard showing the scores of the contributors.

 ## Client
 The client renders a leaderboard table and listens to server for updates